gerda433/atc_sunburst/README.md

 # ATC Hierarchy Sunburst Plot

-An interactive Shiny application for exploring the WHO Anatomical Therapeutic Chemical (ATC) classification system using dynamic, searchable sunburst plots.
-This project provides a straightforward 3-step pipeline for data preparation, processing, and visualization.
+An interactive Shiny application for exploring and searching the WHO Anatomical Therapeutic Chemical (ATC) classification system using a dynamic sunburst plot.
+This project provides a simple 3-step pipeline for data preparation, processing, and visualization.

 ## Data Sources

 - **WHO ATC-DDD**: Base classification system (7,537 ATC codes)

-The ATC source file was originally created by Fabrício Kury (2024-07-31) Retrieved from https://github.com/fabkury/atcd/blob/master/WHO%20ATC-DDD%202024-07-31.csv Adapted and reused here for learning.
+The ATC source file was originally created by Fabrício Kury (date: 2024-07-31).
+Retrieved from https://github.com/fabkury/atcd/blob/master/WHO%20ATC-DDD%202024-07-31.csv
+Adapted and reused here for learning.
 Do not redistribute without attribution to Fabrício Kury.

-Fabricio Kury made an excellent WHO ATC-code scraping script available, but I noticed the WHO allows only very slow scraping (a robotic 10 seconds rule).
-I therefore decided to use Fabricio Kury's source file to not disturb the WHO server unnecessarily by my own scrape.
-Instead I updated his 2024 version with the publicly available 2024 and 2025 update files from WHO.
-See the prepare_data.R code.
+Fabricio Kury also made an excellent WHO ATC-code scraping script available, but I noticed the WHO allows only very slow scraping (a robotic 10 seconds crawl delay rule).
+I therefore decided to use Fabricio Kury's 2024 ATC file to not disturb the WHO server unnecessarily with my own scrape.
+Instead I updated his 2024 version with the publicly available 2024 and 2025 update files from WHO, retrieved from here: https://atcddd.fhi.no/lists_of__temporary_atc_ddds_and_alterations/
+See the prepare_data.R code for more information.

 - **EMA Medicines**: Centrally authorized medicines (2,553 medicines) The EMA Medicines source file was retrieved from https://www.ema.europa.eu/en/documents/report/medicines-output-medicines-report_en.xlsx